Institute for Catholic Schools

 The Institute for Catholic Schools was established in 2009 when, consistent with its Mission to serve the local Church, St. John’s University’s Office of the President and The School of Education collaborated and gave birth to The Institute.
-It is marked by the distinguishing quality of actually going into the schools and continually soliciting their needs from principals and superintendents themselves.
-We meet regularly with the superintendents of our three local dioceses: Brooklyn, Rockville Centre, and the Archdiocese of New York, as well as with the principals, listen to their needs and then create conferences, meetings, programs, and in-school workshops that meet those specific needs.
 The Institute is an active member and participant in Catholic Higher Education Supporting Catholic Schools (CHESCS) under the auspices of the National Catholic Educational Association (NCEA).

 Margaret Moss, P.D., Director, Institute for Catholic Schools

-The overarching purpose of the Institute is to foster the long-term sustainability, growth, and excellence of Catholic education by assisting the local dioceses in enhancing the administrative and academic infrastructure of schools.
-This would consist of improving communication and collaboration between elementary and high schools in order to facilitate the creation of a seamless, integrated K-12 Catholic education system for students.
+The overarching purpose of the Institute for Catholic Schools is to foster the long-term sustainability, growth, and excellence of Catholic education by assisting the local dioceses in enhancing the administrative and academic infrastructure of schools.
+Over time, the way ICS assists Catholic schools has changed to meet the challenges faced by Catholic schools and Catholic school educators.

 Emerging Leaders Institute

 The Institute for Catholic Schools is very excited to be working with St. John’s School of Education in partnering with the Catholic School Administrators Association of New York State (better known as CSAANYS) in the implementation of the Emerging Leaders Institute.
 This unique institute is designed for educators discerning leadership in Catholic schools.